jeff-vincent/docker-lite-python/README.md

 # docker-lite-python
 A simple, Python-based Docker interface built on top of the [Docker SDK for Python](https://docker-py.readthedocs.io/en/stable/).
+Intended to programmatically spin up, pass communications to, and ultimately tear down single Docker containers.
 Requires a local instance of Docker.

 **[Quick Start](#quick-start)** | **[Reference](#reference)** | **[Examples](#examples)**